jitendrakumar137815/Vrinda-Store-Sales-Report-2022/README.md

 # 1 data loading into Excel:
 load data into excel of vrinda Store for the year 2022.
 # 2.data cleaning:
-using Excel to clean the data
+Using Excel to clean the data
+/n jitu choudhary